 The next step is to configure the CLI.

-If you want to create a mock server and mock data that you can use to develop and test your application, see the mock-api command.
+To create a mock server and mock data that you can use to test your application’s calls to the Twitch API, see the mock-api command.